-Not one, but two different steles of more than 800 years old are on the monastery, and the inscription on these steles describe the different background of the three founders of the Hanging Monastery and praises for their respective contributions.
+Not one, but two different steles more than 800 years old are on the monastery, and the inscription on these steles describe the different backgrounds of the three founders of the Hanging Monastery and praises them for their respective contributions.

-Hanging Monastery has always been a popular tourist destination since ancient times, and if you appreciate architectures and constructions, this is a must-visit site.
+Hanging Monastery has always been a popular tourist destination since ancient times, and if you appreciate architecture and construction, this is a must-visit site.

 Related reading: “How To Travel in China Without Speaking Chinese?“

-Nanshan Temple in the Island of Hainan, is the largest Buddhist temple built in China since the founding of the People’s Republic of China in 1949.
+Nanshan Temple on the Island of Hainan is the largest Buddhist temple built in China since the founding of the People’s Republic of China in 1949.